diogopalhais/notes-app/README.md

 ├── App.tsx
 ├── main.tsx
 └── index.css             # Tailwind + theme vars
+instant.perms.ts          # Permission rules (for reference)
 ```

 ## Multi-device Sync

-1. Generate a secret key on your first device
+1. Sign in with your email on any device
-2. Copy the key (sidebar → "Copy Secret Key")
+2. Check your email for the magic code
-3. On another device, enter the same key to sync notes
+3. Enter the code to authenticate

-**Important:** Keep your secret key safe - it's the only way to access your notes!
+4. Your notes will automatically sync across all devices where you're signed in

+**Security:** Your notes are protected by server-side permission rules.
+Only you can access your notes - no one else can read them, even with direct database access.

 ## Deployment